 The fault lies with the more than three screenwriters and DePalma himself.
 Plain and simple, DePalma has lost his touch.
 His good days (The Untouchables) are clearly behind him on his new downward slide.
 Mars in any other director’s hands would no doubt be different — and that’s no bad thing.
 DePalma’s style of appropriations rips off the earlier, better, and more insightful 2001 and Close Encounters of the Third Kind.

 One can suspend belief and enjoy movies but Mars is a listless journey toward sentimental other-worldly beings that just want a hug.
-The friendly alien thing seems to have been driven dry by now.
 Can we have them destroying our cities again?
 Pretty please.

 Nate’s Grade: C

 Posted on March 16, 2000, in 2000 Movies and tagged aliens, brian de palma, connie nielsen, don cheadle, gary sinise, jerry o'connell, sci-fi, space, thriller, tim robbins.
 Bookmark the permalink.
 Leave a comment.